Study Peace and conflict studies in Nepal

-Peace and Conflict Studies is an international semester course offered by the Norwegian organization Kulturstudier and the Oslo and Akershus University College of Applied Sciences, in partnership with Indian institutions and NGOs
+Peace and Conflict Studies is an international semester course offered by the Norwegian organization Kulturstudier and the Oslo Metropolitan University, in partnership with Pokhara University.

 The course focuses on conflicts at local, regional and global scales, with emphasis on South Asia.

 - What are causes for conflicts on local, regional and international level?

 - Violent conflicts between states and within states

 - Macro and micro aspects of conflicts: Refugees and migration, Security and Gender dimensions

 - Terrorism and Extremism: How do they affect the international community and our societies?

 - Humanitarian Intervention and the Responsibility to Protect